raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_1.md

 Parts 2 and 3 allow you time to explore the resources so that you are fully at ease with the content before the trial begins.
 These parts of the online  training course also include some hands-on development activities for you to complete in order to further your understanding of the resources and App Lab.
 You will need to register your completion of the tasks, as they form part of your engagement in the trial.

-Click the green button (below right) to go to the next step in this session.
+Click the green button (below right) to go to the next step in Part 1.

 You can go back to the [list of contents for this part (Part 1) here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part1-GBICi4).
 You can access the [menu for Parts 1, 2, and 3 here](https://projects.raspberrypi.org/en/pathways/year8-relevancetraining-gbici4).